 Page\Park has worked closely with key stakeholder groups throughout the design process, undertaking and recording briefing and consultation sessions.
 These ongoing collaborative workshops have been vital in understanding the varying and complex aspirations, needs and technical requirements of users, including:

 - Aspiration and vision for a wellbeing zone

 - Atmosphere and character

 This ongoing, structured conversation not only engages users, but gives us much greater insight into their needs and logistical requirements.

-The quality and character of the internal spaces and their effect on wellbeing have become a catalyst for our interior design concept.
+The quality and character of the internal spaces, and their effect on well-being, were the catalyst for our interior design concept.

-A number of studies into the correlation between architecture and interior design and its impact on health have concluded that spaces designed for positive wellbeing can reduce stress and anxiety, and encourage a greater feeling of wellness.
+A number of studies into the correlation between design and its impact on health have concluded that spaces designed for positive well-being can reduce stress, anxiety and encourage a feeling of wellness.

 Subtle referencing of local settings creates a familiarity of place.
 A colour palette derived from the Cherry Blossom avenue at The Meadows, comprising soft tones and natural textures tempers the hard surfaces of the 1970s Brutalist building, resulting in a calming, stress-reducing environment.

 The needs of specific building users were also taken into consideration, with colour used to create contrast and assist way-finding for visually impaired users; and furniture carefully selected to ensure a variety of settings to suit the broad spectrum of physical and mental needs across the student population.